gearbox-solutions/eslint-config-gbx/README.md

 This package requires peer dependencies to be installed in your project directly.
 This means that `npm link` doesn't work like a regular package would.

 To develop this package locally, you'll need to follow these steps:
-1. Bundle this package with `npm pack`
+1. Bundle this package with `pnpm pack`
-2. Install the tarball in your project with `npm install /path/to/tarball.tgz`
+2. Install the tarball in your project with `pnpm install /path/to/tarball.tgz`

 When you want to update the package in your project, you'll need to repeat these steps, which should also refresh any dependencies that have changed.